landtechnologies/mongoose-mock/README.md

 `mongooseMock` provides `stubs` with `sinon` for all(ish) of the methods you code might need to call.
 You can provide custom return values for each of them, or leave them with the defaults (which are `null` in most cases).

-Lets look a full example of usage in a testing file:
+Lets look at a full example of usage in a testing file:

 ```JavaScript
 var mongooseMock = require('mongoose-mock'),